 The last place I’m going to write about is Arizona.
 This is really a phenomenal place for biodiversity – and they have the great taste of having the ringtail as their state mammal.
 The general politics of Arizona…weeeeelllll…that is a different matter that I’m going to avoid.
 But in terms of the variety of wild things, it is amazing!
 I’ve gone down there many times on insect collecting trips and also have had the privilege (twice) to see wild ringtails (at Madera Canyon).
 I went down there during the summer of 2012 with a biologist buddy of mine (Dan Neal) and we really scored on the insects and also got to see a ringtail traversing a telephone line like a high-wire act.
 It was an awesome trip!

 Speaking of ringtails, they have been my study partners in research since I was first introduced to them in 1985 by my mentor Dr. Gene Trapp.
 We started off doing work on their morphometrics (body measurements).
-But since then I’ve continued with the morphometrics but expanded to home range and habitat use studies using radiotelemetry and examining their food habits (this is an ongoing study) and most recently working on examining their den sites (2013).
+But since then I’ve continued with the morphometrics but expanded to home range and habitat use studies using radiotelemetry and examining their food habits (2010 and 2015) and most recently working on examining their den sites (2013-2015).
 While still keeping the research going, I’ve got to find the time to finish the papers from prior work and get them published – seems like there are not enough hours in a week!
 But, even with that hanging over my head, I love this work and I especially love the glimpse we have into the lives of this amazing and charismatic mammal.

 Bats are another mammal group that I study.
 I’ve recently had the absolute joy and privilege of working with Western red bats with the wonderful bat biologist duo of Drs.
 Dixie Pierson and Bill Rainey.
 A lot of hard work but it was a thrill and joy to find out great information about this rare species and especially to work with these great people.
 I look forward to further work with them (both the bats and the people).